AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/quickstart.md

 aztec-sandbox
 ```

 This will attempt to run the Sandbox on ` localhost:8080`, so you will have to make sure nothing else is running on that port or change the port defined in `./.aztec/docker-compose.yml`.
-Running the command again will overwrite any changes made to the `docker-compose.yml`.
+Running the installation again will overwrite any changes made to the `docker-compose.yml`.

 This command will also install the CLI if a node package version of the CLI isn't found locally.